Nsangi

 Nsangi is a town in the Central Region of Uganda.
 It is one of the urban centers in Wakiso District.

 Location

 Nsangi is located in Nsangi Parish, Nsangi sub-county, Wakiso District, in Uganda's Central Region.
 The town is situated on the tarmacked, all-weather Kampala–Masaka Road, approximately 25 km, south-west Kampala, Uganda's capital and largest city.
-Nsangi is approximately 17 km, by road, north-east of Mpigi Town, the nearest large town.
+Nsangi is approximately 17 km, by road, northeast of Mpigi Town, the nearest large town.
 The coordinates of Nsangi town are: 0°17'03.0"N 32°27'18.0"E (Latitude:0.284167; Longitude:32.455000).

 Population

 In 2009, the population of Nsangi was estimated at 3,522, by the Uganda Bureau of Statistics.

 Points of interest

 The following points of interest are found within the own limits or near the town boundaries: (a) The administrative headquarters of Nsangi sub-county, an administrative unit of Wakiso District Administration (b) The offices of Nsangi Town Council (c) Nsangi Central Market (d) Chrysanthemums Uganda Limited - A horticultural farm belonging to the Madhvani Group (e) The Kampala-Masaka Road - The highway passes through town in a northeast to southwest direction (f) Nsangi Secondary School, a public, mixed, day high school.